Madison to require electric vehicle chargers in new parking lots

 Mayor Satya Rhodes-Conway said electric vehicles are a critical part of the city’s strategy for cutting carbon emissions.

-“If we are serious about achieving our climate goals in Madison, we have to transition to clean technology and build a city that embraces it,” the mayor said.
+“If we are serious about achieving our climate goals in Madison, we have to transition to clean technology and build a city that embraces it,” Rhodes-Conway said.
 “We must ensure that new developments in Madison are built for the 21st century, and this legislation helps to do that.”

 The Greater Madison Chamber of Commerce and Smart Growth Madison, which represents developers, opposed the mandate, which they argued is unnecessary and will add to the cost of construction.